kalisio/k-hubeau/README.md

 ## K-hubeau-hydro

 The **k-hubeau-hydro** jobs allow to scrape hydrometric data from the following api: [http://hubeau.eaufrance.fr/page/api-hydrometrie](http://hubeau.eaufrance.fr/page/api-hydrometrie).
-The downloaded data are stored in a [MongoDB](https://www.mongodb.com/) database and more precisely in 3 collections:
+The downloaded data are stored in a [MongoDB](https://www.mongodb.com/) database and more precisely in 2 collections:
 * the `observations` collection stores the observed data:
   * the water level `H` in meter (m)
   * the water flow `Q` in cubic meter per second (m3/s)
 * the `stations` collection stores the data of the stations
-* the `predictions` collection stores the predicted data:
-  * the water level `H` in meter (m)

 The project consists in 3 jobs:
 * the `stations` job scrapes the stations data according a specific cron expression.
 By default, every day at midnight.